ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 <details>
 <summary>Windows</summary>

 1. First, install [Docker Desktop](https://www.docker.com/products/docker-desktop/) here for your appropriate OS and processor.
+You may need to create an account.

 2. Open a Powershell terminal as admin by going to the start menu, searching for Powershell, right clicking Powershell, and click Run as Administrator.